10 Things You Should Never Share At Work If You're Eyeing A Promotion

 Your thoughts are your own.
 Think whatever you feel is right about people; just keep it to yourself.

 Announcing your ambitions at work when they are in direct conflict with other people’s interests comes across as selfish and indifferent to those you work with and the company as a whole.
-Great employees want the whole team to succeed, not just themselves.
+An article in Personnel Psychology showed how great employees want the whole team to succeed, not just themselves.

-Regardless of your actual motives (some of us really do just work for the money), announcing your selfish goal will not help you get there.
+Regardless of your actual motives (some of us just work for the money), announcing your selfish goal will not help you get there.

 Your past can say a lot about you.
 Just because you did something outlandish or stupid 20 years ago doesn’t mean that people will believe you’ve developed impeccable judgment since then.